Occupy and History: Part I

 As we now witness what seems to be the decline of the Occupy movement, in the face of similar smears and violence, it is worth considering the following questions:

-How do Historians measure the political significance of Coxey’s Army and the Bonus Marchers, and what might that portend for the way History eventually comes to view the Occupy movement?
-For starters, when times get tough, many Americans reasonably expect their elected officials to do something about it.
+<p>There are several lessons to be learned from Coxey’s Army and the Bonus Marchers.<span id= For starters, when times get tough, many Americans reasonably expect their elected officials to do something about it.
 These two movements took place during the nation’s two worst economic crises, the Panic of 1893 and the Great Depression.
-Amid massive unemployment, many Americans understandably asked: Isn’t there something the government can do to help fix a broken economy?
+Amid massive unemployment, many Americans understandably asked: Isn’t there something the government can do to h width=elp fix a broken economy?
 Or more crassly: Many of us can’t get a job, so maybe it’s time the politicians started earning their paychecks.

 Even during the late 19th and early 20th centuries, the laissez-faire doctrines so popular among many economists and politicians rang hollow with people mired in poverty and lacking any means to change it.
 While prominent experts and powerful politicos believed the free market economy would just fix itself, many Americans rightly began to suspect otherwise.
 And in each case, the people turned out to be right.
 In the end, wars eventually led to federal deficit spending that stimulated the economy out of depression: The Spanish-American War in 1898, and World War II.